Welcome to the Rotary Club of Dunbar

-Strong links are being forged with our local primary schools.
-Last year Club members visited each of the local primary schools and told pupils about Rotary International's "Purple Pinkie" campaign - an international effort, spearheaded by Rotary International and the Bill and Melinda Gates Foundation, to eradicate polio worldwide.
-The Club also hosted an Primary Schools Quiz competition where the local schools competed for the honour of representing Dunbar in the local East Lothian competition.
+Strong links have been forged with our local primary schools.
+In recent years Club members have visited each of the local primary schools and told pupils about Rotary International's "Purple Pinkie" campaign - an international effort, spearheaded by Rotary International and the Bill and Melinda Gates Foundation, to eradicate polio worldwide.
+The Club also hosts a Primary Schools Quiz competition where the local schools compete for the honour of representing Dunbar in the local East Lothian competition.

 Our Rotary Youth Opportunities Committee work with pupils at Dunbar Grammar School and have helped in the formation of a breakfast club and Peace Group.
 We also support candidates for Rotary Young Chef, Young Musician and Young Golfer competitions as well as sponsoring pupils to attend the Challenge Enterprise and Rotary Young Leaders Award courses.